mnofonagoro/generation_etl_pipeline_group_project/README.md

 ![image](https://user-images.githubusercontent.com/73751287/117479884-c4e11400-af58-11eb-891b-5c356d8a03df.png)

-* We then cleaned this data: we replaced empty spaces in the size column with “standard”, and made sure each row of data had the same format.
+* We then cleaned this data.
+Here is a function that replaces empty spaces in the size column with “standard”, and makes sure each row of data has the same format:

 ![image](https://user-images.githubusercontent.com/73751287/117480019-f35eef00-af58-11eb-9ef5-e41fae490baf.png)